thewoolleyman/boxbuilder/README.markdown

 The contents of the 'boxbuilder\_config' variable should be Bash commands to export and override boxbuilder config variables from their default values or values which were loaded from ~/.boxbuilderrc.
-It will be evaluated by the 'boxbuilder\_bootstrap' script, which means they will also be set when the 'boxbuilder' script is invoked by 'boxbuilder\_bootstrap'
+They will be evaluated by the 'boxbuilder\_bootstrap' script, which means they are also available when the 'boxbuilder' script is sourced by 'boxbuilder\_bootstrap'

     boxbuilder_config="export override_variable1=value; export override_variable2=value"